-Mahalaxmi Temple Mumbai is one of the distinguished shrines of the city, located at the Bhulabhai Desai road.
-Overlooking the Arabian Sea, the Mahalaxmi Temple Mumbai is an abode of peace amidst the hectic metro life.
+Mahalaxmi Temple, Mumbai, is one of the distinguished shrines of the city, located at the Bhulabhai Desai road.
+Overlooking the Arabian Sea, the Mahalaxmi Temple is an abode of peace amidst the hectic metro life.

 Fridays are special days to visit the temple.
-Day starts early at the Mahalaxmi Temple Mumbai and as the devotees state gathering at the shrine, the temple complex fills with the sound of bells, aroma of incense and fresh flowers.
+The day starts early at the Mahalaxmi Temple Mumbai and as the devotees’ state gathering at the shrine, the temple complex fills with the sound of bells, the aroma of incense and fresh flowers.

 - You can visit the temple from 6 am to 10 pm.